D4cry0/D4cry0/README.md

 ### Interested in
 - Low level programing
-- Web development mostly for Ecommerce (Shopify development, learning Medusa and Vendure)
+- Web development mostly for Ecommerce (Shopify development)
 - Linux servers and networks administrator (Clusters, VMs, Docker, LXC, etc).
 Currently i'm designing a cluster network with home and cloud servers.
 - Learning Sound and Synth developer (VSTI, Synths, Effects, and everything for DAW software).
 - I have a hobby store with multistore front.